So you’ve decided to go to Iceland and now you need to know what to pack and what to wear. Well, you are in the right place!

 – Visit snæfellsnes peninsula in Western Iceland

-If you liked this post, please share on Facebook, tweet, pin or flip – I’d really appreciate it!
+We hope this has helped with planning your trip and if you liked this post, please share on Facebook, tweet, pin or flip – I’d really appreciate it!

 Hi There!
-Thanks for reading my travel guide to What to Pack for Iceland – The Ultimate Packing List for Summer AND Winter!
+Thanks for reading my travel guide to Ultimate Iceland Packing List | What to Pack for Iceland in the Summer and What to Pack in Iceland in Winter!
 I just wanted to let you know that this post contains affiliate links, which means if you purchase something after clicking a link, I may get a small commission – which is at absolutely no cost to you.
 If you enjoyed this article and are going to be searching for some of the things I mention anyway, I would love it if you could click through from the links above & thank you in advance!
 Read my full Disclosure here.

 And Thank you for reading the MakeTimeToSeeTheWorld travel blog posts.